PhilH496/Lexical-Analyzer/README.md

 3. Input strings are processed through all DFAs simultaneously
 4. The longest matching token is selected at each position
-5. Invalid tokens are properly detected and reported
+5. Invalid tokens are properly detected and reported The program is executed as follows:
+./a.out < input.txt > output.txt or with cat test_name.txt | .\a.exe > output.txt.